Outlier detection in state-space models using mean-shift penalisation

 \subsection{Algorithm}

 To minimise the robust loss function in \eqref{eq:penalised_loglik} over $\btheta$ and $\bGamma_n$, we use an iterative thresholding procedure.
 In this section, we use superscripts in round brackets to denote the iteration, starting with the initialisation of $\bGamma_{n}^{(0)} = \mathbf 0$.
-At each iteration $k\ge1$, we first update $\btheta$ by minimising the unpenalised negative log-likelihood function with fixed shift parameters $\bGamma_{n}^{(k-1)}$, as given by
+At each iteration $k\ge1$, we first update $\btheta$ by minimising \eqref{eq:l_r} with fixed shift parameters $\bGamma_{n}^{(k-1)}$, as given by

 Then, we update the shift parameters, for timepoints $t=1, \ldots,n$, according to the \textit{hard-thresholding} rule,

 with $\bS_{t|t-1}^{(k)} = \bS_{t|t-1}\left(\btheta^{(k)}, \bGamma_{t-1}^{(k-1)}\right)$ and residuals $\br_t^{(k)} = \by_t - \hat{\by}_{t|t-1}(\btheta^{(k)}, \bGamma_{t-1}^{(k-1)})$.
 The values $\hat{\by}_{t|t-1}(\cdot)$ and $\bS_{t|t-1}(\cdot)$ are outputs from the Kalman recursions where the Kalman gain is computed using equation \eqref{eq:robust_kalman_gain}.
 The hard-thresholding rule minimises \eqref{eq:penalised_loglik} given $\btheta^{(k)}$ and $\bGamma_n^{(k-1)}$.
 Intuitively, the hard-thresholding rule says that if the Mahalanobis distance of a residual, after adjusting for some expected error variance through the term $\log|\bS_{t|t-1}(\cdot)|$, does not exceed $\lambda$, it is deemed ``clean" and retained ($ \bgamma_t^{(k)} = {\bf 0}$).
 By contrast, if it exceeds $\lambda$, then the corresponding timepoint is deemed ``extreme".
 In that case, setting $\bgamma_t^{(k)}$ equal to the residual will remove the influence of that timepoint on the next iteration of the estimation procedure.